facebookresearch/ExPLORe/README.md

 # Exploration from Prior Data by Labeling Optimistic Reward (ExPLORe)

-This is code to accompany the NeurIPS 2023 paper "Accelerating Exploration with Unlabeled Prior Data".
+This is code to accompany the NeurIPS 2023 paper [Accelerating Exploration with Unlabeled Prior Data](https://arxiv.org/abs/2311.05067).

 The code is built off from https://github.com/ikostrikov/rlpd/ and the ICVF implementation is from https://github.com/dibyaghosh/icvf_release/.